Joseph-Anne de Valbelle de Tourves: Early life

 In 1655, when he was only seven years old, the Hôtel de Valbelle, a listed hôtel particulier located at 22 Rue Mignet in Aix-en-Provence, was built for him.

 Career

-He served as Président à mortier of the Parliament of Aix-en-Provence in 1686.
+He served as Président à mortier of the Parlement of Aix-en-Provence in 1686.

 In 1695, he inherited the marquisate of Tourves from his late father.
 Additionally, he inherited the county of Sainte-Tulle and the baronetcy of La Tour, as well as the lordship of Saint-Symphorien, Bevons, Seissons, Guillet and Rougiers.

 Personal life

 In 1674, he married Gabrielle de Brancas de Forcalquier, daughter of Honoré de Brancas de Forcalquier and Françoise de Cambis.
 They had three sons: